DAILY LAW TIPS by Onyekachi Umah,Esq. (Tip 261) LIST OF FRUITS/PLANTS PROHIBITED FROM IMPORTATION IN NIGERIA.

 Latest from Onyekachi Umah

-- *REMOVAL/DESTRUCTION OF ELECTRICITY METER IS A CRIME IN NIGERIA.* DAILY LAW TIPS (Tip 314) By Onyekachi Umah, Esq., LLM.
-ACIArb(UK).
+- DEADLINE FOR RENEWAL OF CAPTIVE POWER PERMIT IN NIGERIA.
+DAILY LAW TIPS (Tip 349) by Onyekachi Umah, Esq., LLM.
+ACIArb(UK)

-- *HOW PERSONS BORN BY NON-NIGERIANS CAN BE NIGERIAN CITIZENS BY BIRTH. *DAILY LAW TIPS (Tip 313) by Onyekachi Umah, Esq., LLM.
+- *THINGS THAT CANNOT BE PHOTOGRAPHED OR RECORDED IN NIGERIA, AT TIMES. * DAILY LAW TIPS (Tip 348) by Onyekachi Umah, Esq., LLM.
 ACIArb(UK)